andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 ```

 To do this, we now have to include information on "how to parse an `a`" in our
 schema.
-Remember that our actual json format is pretty fixed/structured, so all
+"How to parse a record" and "how to parse a sum" are going to be handled
-our `Schema` has to express are variations within that structure.
-The only
+universally for all schemas...so the only thing that really will vary from type
-variation that our `Schema` can express are how sums/products are structured,
+to type (aside from the structure) is how to parse those primitive leaf types
-and also how to parse primitive types.
-And so, the main thing we need to modify
+when we encounter them in the json.
+And so, the main thing we need to modify is
-is just `Primitive`:
+just `Primitive`:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/functor-structures/parse.hs#L45-L49